Change is the end result of all true learning

 Tapping into my creativity: I’ve always been passionate about participating in creative processes.

-Tight-knit cooperation with clients: I enjoy working with a broad group of people and strive to exceed their expectations.
+Tight-knit cooperation with clients and team members: I enjoy working with a broad group of people and strive to exceed their expectations.

 Continue managing cross-functional teams: Every cross-functional team is fundamentally different and has a different dynamic, which is always fun to manage.